 Kerry Worbets - Pelvic Health Physiotherapist PT, MScPT, Bkin, Cert.
 Contemporary Medical Acupuncture

 Kerry graduated in 2014 from the University of Toronto with a Masters of Physical Therapy.
 She completed her Bachelors in Kinesiology from Acadia University in 2012, along with completing their Sports Injury Assessment and Management Program.
 Through this program she worked as an athletic therapist with the varsity men’s hockey team and the women’s soccer team where her passion for rehabilitation began.
+She has continued her pursuit in sport and is currently working as the lead physiotherapist for the Canadian Olympic Luge team.
+Through sport she has developed a special interest in concussion assessment and rehabilitation.
 Kerry is committed to further developing her knowledge and skills within the field of physiotherapy.
 She attended McMaster University for Contemporary Medical Acupuncture and is also certified in functional dry needling/IMS.
 She is continuing her education in Advanced Manual and Manipulative Physiotherapy and has taken courses in assessing functional movement including the SFMA (Selective Functional Movement Assessment).
 She has completed advanced training in pelvic floor rehabilitation and is joining the team at Evidence Sport and Spine as the Pelvic Health physiotherapist.

 Kerry treats a broad variety of pelvic health dysfunctions in men and women including bowel and bladder incontinence, overactive bladder, constipation, pre- and post-natal conditions, pelvic organ prolapse, pre and post surgical patients, and chronic pelvic pain.
-Kerry approaches treatment in a holistic manner with a focus on hands-on manual therapy, acupuncture, exercise and education.
+Kerry approaches treatment in a holistic manner with a focus on education, exercise, hands-on manual therapy, and acupuncture.
 She is very excited for the opportunity to learn and work with the team at Evidence Sport and Spine.

 Bio coming soon!